theflakes/jve/README.md

 This program accepts piping line delimited json input via output from some previous command.

 Usage:
   cat logs.json | jve --delimiter ',' --fields 'filename,hashes.md5,hashes.ssdeep'
     - comma seperated output
   cat logs.json | jve -d '\\n' -f 'filename,hashes.md5,hashes.ssdeep'
     - output to a new line for each field cat logs.json | jve -d '\\t' -f 'filename,hashes.md5,hashes.ssdeep'
     - tab seperated output
   cat logs.json | jve --unique
     - Collect and print a uniqued list of all field names found in all logs
     - Nested field names will be dot delimited cat logs.json | jve --unique --name 'field_name'
     - Collect and print a uniqued list of all field names found in logs with the specified 'field_name' cat logs.json | jve --unique --values --name 'field_name'
     - print a uniqued list of all values found in the field 'field_name' across all logs

 Options:
   -d, --delimiter ','             Value to use to seperate field value output -f, --fields 'a.b.c.d,a.b.e'    Comma seperated list of fields in dot notation -n, --name 'name_of_field'      Name of the field you want all unique values from
-                                    - Must be used with the '--unique' argument -u, --unique                    Get all unique field names
+                                  - Must be used with the '--unique' argument -u, --unique                    Get uniqued entries for:
+                                  - if used by itself, all field names across all logs
-                                    - or unique field names of logs with where the given field '--name' exists
+                                  - unique field names of logs wherein the given field '--name' exists
-                                    - or, if '--values' is also specified, list all the unique value of the specified field '--name'
+                                  - if '--values' is also specified, list all the unique values of the specified field '--name'
                                   - Nested field names will be dot delimited -v, --values                    Must be used along with '--unique' and '--name'
                                   - print the unique value of the specified field

 NOTE: If a field is an array or the field name occurs in an array,
       this program will concatenate all array field values into a delimited quoted string across all array elements.
 ```
 ### To Compile on Linux for static linking
 ```